T-Wong/SearchBot/README.md

 SearchBot
 =======

-SearchBotis a simple script with GUI that automates the earning of points for Bing Rewards.
+SearchBot is a simple script with GUI that automates the earning of points for Bing Rewards.

 ![alt tag](https://raw.github.com/T-Wong/SearchBot/master/GUI.png)